 That will depend on the nature of the project, the type of application and the local council area you live in.
 All local council building control teams are only permitted to recover the cost of the work they carry out, they do not make a profit on their services.
 This is in contrast to private ‘Approved Inspectors’ who are permitted to make profits on the work they undertake.
 Contact your local council building control team to get more information.

 If you think that your project will need approval you can apply to your local building control team by:

 - Applying online through the Planning Portal.

 - Filling in your council's online or offline application form.
 You can do this yourself at your local council office, by downloading and sending it by email, or online through their website, or in some cases over the phone.
 (Visit the council website or call your local team (find their details here) and they will guide you through the process.)
-You'll usually have to call to see what your project fee will be, and you can often pay by using a phone card or through the secure payments system of the council's website.
-The application form, your fee and any plans to the building management team will need to be sent for registration and
+You'll usually have to call to see what your project fee will be, and you can often pay using a debit or credit card or through the secure payments system of the council's website.

 For an application by Building Notice, there are no detailed plans to inspect and approve so you can start work as soon as the notice is accepted - usually within 48 hours.

 With a Full Plans application the plans have to be thoroughly examined before being approved.
 And by law a council must give a decision on an application within five weeks of receiving it (unless it's extended with your written consent), but usually it takes much less time than this.